Wednesday, March 26, 2008

 for the kids’ lunches.
 Pack it right away, after dinner, so you

-don’t have to worry about it in the morning.
+don’t have to worry about it in the morning. - Cook a lot, then freeze.
+Alternatively, you can

 cook a whole mess of spaghetti (for example) and freeze it for multiple